slothsoft/sprint-simulation/README.md

 *(See [SprintGenerator](core/src/main/java/de/slothsoft/sprintsim/generation/SprintGenerator.java))*

 1. The team **`Member`s** get together
-2. A **`Task`s** is created from the never-ending task machine (see [TaskCreator])(core/src/main/java/de/slothsoft/sprintsim/config/TaskCreator.java)
+2. A **`Task`s** is created from the never-ending task machine (see [TaskCreator](core/src/main/java/de/slothsoft/sprintsim/config/TaskCreator.java))
 3. Each team member estimates how long it will take to do the task (for *them*) - for that they take the time it *will* take them to do the task, and use a Gaussian curve capped at their `estimationDeviation` to add a bit of variance; on average this means they will estimate correctly
-4. Am operation is used to get the team's estimation from the member's (average right now)
+4. An operation is used to get the team's estimation from the member's (average right now)
 5. If there is still hours left in the **`Sprint`**, start again at 2.